For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Overdoing jokes – Some subtle wit can be effective if done well, but don't try too hard to make your personal statement funny.
 That's not what universities are looking for.

 • Plagiarism – This should really go without saying, but never copy anything from other examples you've seen online or at school.
-Your personal statement has to be original, or else unis will see through it.
+Your personal statement has to be original, or else unis will see right through it.

 Wondering what life at university is really like?
 Check out the most common myths about university.